obokhove/FDnumerics2024/FEM/readme.md

 Load Firedrake from https://www.firedrakeproject.org/documentation.html either the recommended version or docker version.

-## Finite-element exercises (TBC 2024 instructions)
+## Finite-element exercises (2024 instructions)

-The exercise on FEM modelling via Firedrake is found in: ...
-TBD.
+The exercise on FEM modelling via Firedrake is found in the FEM folder.

 Sample Firedrake programs:
 - Poisson equation via weak formulation and minimisation (Yang Lu with Robin Furze)

-## Firedrake simulation instructions
-See codes' folders.
-TBD.
+- Load Firedrake environment, go to directory with file
+- Type >>python3 Poissons_eq_v2.py

-## Paraview instructions TBD
+## Paraview instructions
-See codes' folders.
-TBD.

 :new: *Warning* (via TH from IT): When other modules have been loaded incompatible libraries then Paraview may not work.
 E.g., the "anaconda3" module will cause Qt problems with "paraview".
 Clean environment by running: